Bfawaz2001/Bfawaz2001/README.md

 👋 Hi, I’m Bilal Fawaz
 - I am a First Class Honours Graduate in BSc (Hons) Computer Science and Artificial Intelligence (with an integrated year in industry) from Aberystwyth University.
-My passion lies in developing innovative solutions that leverage Machine Learning, Artificial Intelligence, and Fintech technologies to solve complex problems.
+My passion lies in developing innovative solutions that leverage Machine Learning and Artificial Intelligence to solve complex problems.

 👀 Interests & Skills:
 - Machine Learning & AI: Enthusiastic about applying AI techniques to real-world challenges, particularly in computer vision, natural language processing, and predictive modeling.